- Section 1: General Governing Rules

 A. Notice of Hearing.
 Notice of the time, date, and place of the hearing of an appeal shall be given in the following manner:

-1. By posting notice not less than five (5) days prior to the meeting in at least three (3) places likely to give notice to the parties affected, in accordance with ch.
-985 of the Wisconsin Statutes.
+- By posting notice not less than five (5) days prior to the meeting in at least three (3) places likely to give notice to the parties affected, in accordance with ch.985 of the Wisconsin Statutes.

-2. By mailing notice to three (3) newspapers in the City at least five (5) days prior to the hearing.
+- By mailing to three (3) newspapers in the City at least five (5) days prior to the hearing.

-3. By mail or personal service, not less than five (5) days prior to the date of the hearing, to the appellant, the appellant's attorney or representative as noted in the appeal, and to the Commissioner or other administrative body from whose decision an appeal is taken.
+- By mail or personal service, not less than five (5) days prior or the date of the hearing, to the appellant, the appellant’s attorney or representative as noted in the appeal, and to the Commissioner or other administrative body from whose decision an appeal is taken.

-4. In every case involving a Variance or Special Use, the Secretary shall give written notice by mail to owners of property under consideration and owners of property immediately surrounding and within at least one hundred fifty (150) feet thereof, inclusive of streets and alleys, as listed in the office of the City Assessor.
+- In every case involving a Variance or Special Use, the Secretary shall give written notice by mail to the owners of property under consideration and owners of property immediately surrounding and within at least one hundred fifty (15) feet thereof, inclusive of streets and alleys, as listed in the office of the City Assessor.
 In addition, notice may be mailed to additional parties at the discretion of the Chair.

-B. Time of hearing, Docketing.
-Each appeal properly filed shall be numbered, docketed, and placed upon the calendar by the Secretary.
+B. Time of the Hearing, Docketing.
+Each appeal properly filed shall be numbered, docketed and placed upon the calendar by the Secretary.

-1. All appeals where it is alleged there is an error in any order, requirement, decision or determination made by the Commissioner in the enforcement of the Code shall be scheduled for a hearing before the Board.
+- All appeals where it is alleged there is an error in any order, requirement, decision or determination made by the Commissioner in the enforcement of the code shall be scheduled for a hearing before the Board.

-2. Based upon evidence submitted by the applicant and information received from the Zoning Administration Group, All appeals for Special Uses and variances shall be placed on the agenda, after giving due notice of the hearing, and hearing no objections, the Board may grant the appeal on a consent agenda based upon evidence contained in the file and the reviews conducted by ZAG.
-At the request of any interested party, City agency, or member of the Board, the appeal may be adjourned for a hearing at the next available date.
+- Based on evidence submitted by the application and information received from the Zoning Administration Group, all appeals for Special Uses and Variances shall be placed on the agenda, after giving due notice of the hearing, and hearing no objections, the Board may grant the appeal on a consent agenda based upon evidence contained in the file and the reviews conducted by ZAG.
+At the request of any interested party, City agency, or member of the Board, the appeal may be adjourned for a hearing at the next available agenda.

 E. Oath.
 All witnesses shall be sworn by the Chair or Secretary before testifying.